 Art is NOT an Option! is an innovative art program designed to provide artists with disabilities studio workshops and the opportunity to showcase artwork in the community.
 Our mission is to promote creativity, independence, dignity, and community integration for all participating artists.

-The project is a no-cost Financial Workshop program designed to reach people with disabilities, as well as low income employees working in the disability community.
+The Financial Empowerment program provides no-cost Financial Workshops designed to reach people with disabilities, as well as low income employees working in the disability community.
 The project utilizes AmeriCorps members, who are essentially national volunteers.

 AmeriCorps members are trained to provide three elements of support: Disability Benefits Counseling; Income Tax Assistance; and Assistance with Personal Finances.
-Since it is a pilot program, members are free to design each Workshop to suit the individual audience.
-Members are also available for one-on-one counseling with the employees and/or their families.
+Each Workshop is designed to suit the individual audience.
+Members are also available for one-on-one counseling with clients and/or their families.